 Strengths: The things we have a natural talent for or have learned to do well.
-An area of comfort, confidence, expertise, or mastery.
+An area of comfort, confidence, expertise, or mastery, including in the skills of spiritual intelligence.
 Part of the spiritual exploration is discovering our particular natural gifts and talents and developing them.
-Knowing your strengths may help you discover your Mission.
+Knowing your strengths may help you discern the Mission that God is calling you to accomplish in this world.

 Suffering: Mental or emotional distress.
+Pain in life is inevitable, whether it is physical or psychological, but suffering is somewhat avoidable.
 Suffering is created by our resistance to what is.
 We resist unchangeable facts (like our age) or we resist what is happening around us or to us.
-Suffering is somewhat avoidable, while pain, which is biological or neurological, may not be.
-Some challenges in life are inevitable.
 We can meet these challenges more effectively by not getting lost in upset (optional suffering).
-When we do experience pain or suffering we can turn it to good through developing compassion for our self and others.
+When we do experience pain or suffering we can turn it to good by developing compassion for ourself and others.
+One helpful reflection on living with Suffering and pain is the Serenity Prayer: "God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference."

-Transcendent Timelessness: The experience of stepping out of our normal perceptions of time and change and into the perception of eternity, or that which never changes and is free of our normal limitations.
+Transcendent Timelessness: The experience of stepping out of our normal perceptions of time and change and into the perception of eternity, or that which never changes.
 Paradoxically, this may also feel like being totally present in the now.
 Transcendent Timelessness may be one aspect of a Peak Experience, or it may be more stable.
-Repeated familiarization with this perception can dramatically alter our sense of our selves and our relationship to life.
+Repeated familiarization with this perception can dramatically alter our sense of ourselves and our relationship to life.

 Values: Things, qualities, or principles that are important to me and that influence the decisions and actions I take.
-Examples: family, health, work, success, honesty, trustworthiness, humility, piety, loyalty, generosity, devotion.
+Examples: religion, relationship with Christ, family, health, work, success, honesty, humility, piety, generosity, compassion.

 Weaknesses: The things we don't do very well, haven't learned how to do yet, or have no natural talent for.
-We all have areas in which we are vulnerable, or skills that are underdeveloped, but we also have the ability to cultivate these skills and improve.
-(Q11A)
+We all have skills that are underdeveloped, but we also have the ability to cultivate these skills and improve.